hq/frontend-challenge/README.md

 - Semantic HTML
 - Code as close as possible to pixel perfect
 - We'll run your code into PageSpeed.
-- How clean and organized your code is
+- How clean and organized your code is.

 ### Notes